Mata Hari (pinball): Gameplay

 The game allows up to four players.
 The table has a completely symmetric playfield layout.
-The machine has a simple straight-forward rule set that offers a challenge to beginners and advanced players.
-Basically, there are three goals to accomplish: knock down the drop targets, complete the A-B combination a certain number of times and land in the kickout hole multiple times.
+The machine has a simple straight-forward rule set that offers a challenge to beginners and advanced players with three goals to accomplish: knock down the drop targets, complete the A-B combination a certain number of times and land in the kickout hole multiple times.
 The rules in detail are the following: Making ‘A’ and ‘B’ top rollover lanes or left and right ‘A’ and ‘B’ orbits scores and advances ‘A-B’ lit value which is displayed in the centre of the playfield.
-Landing the ball in the top kickout hole first time scores 3000 points, advances bonus value 3 places, lights 2x bonus multiplier and lights left outlane for 50,000 points.
-Second time lights right outlane for 50.000 points and 3x bonus multiplier.
+Landing the ball in the top kickout hole first time scores 3K points, advances bonus value 3 places, lights 2x bonus multiplier and lights left outlane for 50K points.
+Second time lights right outlane for 50K points and 3x bonus multiplier.
 Third time lights 5x bonus multiplier.
-Knocking down all drop targets scores 50.000 points and lights target special light.
+Knocking down all drop targets scores 50K points and lights target special light.
 A replay is available for making ‘A’ and ‘B’ when lit for special and another +50K for all target down when lit for special.
-The maximum is one extra ball per ball in play.
+There is a limit of one extra ball per ball in play, with mystery scores collected for each one earned hereafter.